 - Released a new line of running shoes.

-UA exhibits this strategy by acquiring businesses in digital fitness tracking space like MyFitnessPal and MapMyFitness.
+Under Armour exhibits this strategy by acquiring businesses in digital fitness tracking space like MyFitnessPal and MapMyFitness.
 It also collaborated with IBM to incorporate AI into fitness and sleep tracking.

-Market Penetration Analysis:
+Market Penetration Analysis

 Before diving into formulating and executing market penetration strategies, it is vital to understand the company's current position in the market in terms of factors like product adoption, demographics.
 In case the company is a new entrant, it helps to learn the current state of the market and the big players in it.